jimasp/behave-vsc/README.md

 - [python](https://www.python.org/)

 ### Required project directory structure
 - A single `features` folder somewhere, which contains a `steps` folder.
-(You don't have to call it "features" - read on, but behave requires "steps".)
+(You don't have to call it "features" - read on, but behave requires you have a "steps" folder.)
 - A behave-conformant directory structure, for example:
 ```
   . features/